Charles Mayer (actor): Theatre

 In London in 2006 he appeared in the West End in Martin Sherman's Bent, with Alan Cumming.
 The revival was directed by Daniel Kramer, under whom he has enjoyed several exploratory workshops.
 In Shanghai he worked with various professional theatre companies, appearing in Yazmena Reza's Art, I Am My Own Wife, No Exit, Oleanna and The Odd Couple.

-In Australia, Charles has appeared at Adelaide Fringe in I Am My Own Wife and The Last Time I Saw Richard by Cat Commander, at State Theatre Company of South Australia's Othello, The Popular Mechanicals and The 39 Steps, with Bluefruit Theatre in Dennis Kelly's Orphans, at The Old Fitz, Sydney in Anatomy of a Suicide and Pop Up Globe NZ in The Taming of The Shrew and Richard the Third.
+In Australia, Mayer has appeared at the Adelaide Fringe in I Am My Own Wife and The Last Time I Saw Richard by Cat Commander; at State Theatre Company of South Australia's Othello, The Popular Mechanicals, and The 39 Steps; with Bluefruit Theatre in Dennis Kelly's Orphans; and at The Fitz, Sydney, in Anatomy of a Suicide.
+In New Zealand, he performed at Pop Up Globe in The Taming of The Shrew and Richard the Third.